devonartis/aws-ml-detection-workshop/docs/index.md

         **arn:aws:iam::[ACCTNUMBER]:role/MLSecWorkshopSageMakerRole**
 7. You'll need to paste your account number into this strong before proceeding.
 The Jam platform makes this easy...
 8. Go back to the Jam console and on the left-hand side, click the **AWS Account** option
-9. Copy the 12-digit account number in place of the **[ACCTNUMBER]**
+9. Copy the 12-digit account number
-10. Paste that number into the ARN back in the SageMaker notebook console.
+10. Paste that number into the ARN back in the SageMaker notebook console in place of **[ACCTNUMBER]**.
 Your final string should look something like this
    arn:aws:iam::123456789012:role/MLSecWorkshopSageMakerRole
 6. All other notebook options can be left at defaults.
 Click **Create notebook instance**.
 7. Once the notebook is running, click **Open Jupyter** to open the notebook.
 8. Download the sample notebook file for the workshop where we will be working with the IP Insights algorithm: <https://s3.us-west-2.amazonaws.com/aws-workshop-security-ml-threat-detection/workshop-ipinsights.ipynb>